marcustyphoon/marcustyphoon/README.md

 - [x] converge the no-recommended and my show-originals indicators
 - [x] maybe make an a/b/c option for the devs of old/shrunk/"shrunk and it indicates who the post is from and has a 'show' button"

-- [ ] use css from show originals to fix peepr
+- [x] use css from show originals to fix peepr

-- [ ] PR it
+- [x] PR it

-- Once implemented, use xkit.interface.hide
+- [ ] undraft the PR with xkit.interface.hide when it comes out

 Hide "where were we"